United Nations Security Council Resolution 426: Historical and political context

 UNSC Resolutions 425 and 426 were adopted during the first years of the Lebanese Civil War, which began in 1975.

 Several militias – comprising Christian right groups along with previous members of the Lebanese army – placed themselves under the protection of the Israel Defence Forces (IDF) before coming together in 1978 to form the Free Lebanon Army (FLA), which later became the South Lebanon Army (SLA).
 Their common objective was to fight against the Palestine Liberation Organisation (PLO) and the leftist Lebanese who supported Palestinian refugees in South Lebanon.

-On 14 March 1978, the Israel Defence Forces invaded South Lebanon, with the stated goal of fighting Palestinian “terrorism” and the leftists who supported them.
+On 14 March 1978, the Israel Defence Forces invaded South Lebanon, with the stated goal of stopping the cross-border attacks by Palestinian militants and the leftists who supported them.
 The invasion was called “Operation Litani” and the IDF received the help of the Christian militias already active in South Lebanon.

 On 19 March 1978, the United Nations Security Council responded with the adoption of Resolutions 425 and 426.
 The former called upon Israel to withdraw immediately its forces from Lebanon, while the latter created formally the UN peacekeeping force in charge of ensuring the implementation of the decision.
 The United Nations Interim Force in Lebanon (UNIFIL) was created.